 220 W. 33rd St. | 312-265-0219

 I had always known L.A. to be more of a vegetable town than a gluten-heavy one, despite Nancy Silverton’s gem, Pizzeria Mozza.
 The toppings in L.A. are always dynamic, seasonal and bursting with flavor.
 The crusts?
 Usually more “meh” than my goodness.
 But things are changing on the West Coast, as a new crop has emerged.
-Not just seasonal, artisan pies, but even a few NYC slices.
+Not just seasonal, artisan pies, but even a few NYC slices and some stellar Sicilians.
 Some of the pies (mostly Neo-Neapolitan and Artisan) are truly worth sitting in your car for an hour to get to.
 Here are some of my favorites across all categories.

 Candace & Charles Nelson, the couple behind Sprinkles Cupcakes, opened Pizzana in Brentwood with partners Chris (yes, the actor) and Caroline O’Donnell.
 The pizzas are made in the Neo-Neapolitan style, and created by Naples-born master pizzaiolo Daniele Uditi.

 Uditi uses a “slow dough” that is prepared with a blend of imported Italian flours, creating a crust that is light and easy-to-digest, yet sturdy enough to pick up with one hand.
 He does not use yeast.
 The crispy undercarriage is due in part to the custom, perforated, raised pan liners that the pizzas sit on.
 Due to the air flow underneath, the crusts don’t get soggy after sitting on the pan after a few minutes.